ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 ## Broken cryptographic algorithms

-Cryptographic algorithms are supposed to provide a proof of integrity usable eg. in signatures.
+Cryptogrphic alorithms are intended to provide a proof of integrity suited towards cryptographic constructions such as signatures.

+However, these rely on collision-resistance for their security proofs [CMU-836068].
-To discourage mistakes, broken-cryptographic algorithms like `MD5` and `SHA-1` are now NOT RECOMMENDED.
+The MD5 and SHA-1 algorithms are vulnerable to collisions attacks and they are NOT RECOMMENDED.

 ## Digest for end-to-end integrity